In the tab Points options, you can configure in detail the rules that will let your customers earn points and the rewarding process.

 In the following options, you can apply further restrictions to the awarding of points.

-Assign points to guests that have a registered billing email: enable this option to make sure that if a guest user proceeds to the checkout without logging in but uses an email address that matches an existing user, then, points will be however assigned to this user.
+- Assign points to a guest if his billing e-mail is registered: enable this option to make sure that if a guest user proceeds to the checkout without logging in but uses an email address that matches an existing user, then, points will be however assigned to this user.

-Check past orders: enable this option to assign points to newly registered users if they have used the same billing email address for previous orders, so to calculate the total points including orders placed as guests.
+- Assign points to a new registered user if his billing e-mail is registered: enable this option to assign points to newly registered users if they use the same billing email address for previous orders.

 So, if the total balance is 100 points and you refund an order that was worth 10 points, the customer’s balance will be updated to 90 points.